 What size hole should I drill before tapping?

 Always use a tap drill chart.
 The hole must be smaller than the final thread diameter to allow material for cutting.
+The proper drill size ensures the tap removes enough material to form strong threads without excessive cutting resistance or breakage.

 Can I tap without cutting fluid?

 Possible, but not recommended.
 Lubrication reduces friction, improves finish, and prevents broken taps.
+When learning how to use a thread tapping tool, lubrication significantly reduces mistakes.

 How do I avoid breaking taps?

 Use the correct drill size, align carefully, apply lubrication, and reverse frequently to clear chips.
+All of these are essential steps of learning how to use tap and die tools safely.

 Can tap and die sets repair damaged threads?

 Yes.
 They are commonly used to clean and restore slightly damaged threads.
+Severely damaged threads, on the other hand, may need inserts, welding, or component replacement.

 Are hand taps better than machine taps for beginners?